wpengine/base-images-public/golang/README.md

 ## Versions

-This image is bound by the following tagging scheme to support existing applications:
+This image is versioned by the following tagging scheme to support existing applications:
 ```
 wpengine/golang:<major-golang-version>-wpe<toolset-version>
 ```